José Eduardo dos Santos: Later life

 Dos Santos had cancer for several years prior to his death.
 In mid-2017, he twice travelled to Barcelona, Spain, on weeks-long visits that were rumoured to be related to a medical problem.
 The government acknowledged that the first visit was related to his health.
 No official explanation was given for his second visit, from 3 to 19 July.
 He suffered cardiorespiratory arrest on 23 June 2022 and had also tested positive for COVID-19.
 He died on 8 July 2022, at Teknon Medical Centre in Barcelona, at the age of 79.
+A Spanish court agreed to repatriate his body and awarded custody of his body to his widow a month later.

 He was given a state funeral in the Angolan capital, Luanda, with several African leaders and Portugal's president present on 28 August 2022.